 Offering the true chalk stream experience to the angler community

 The Salisbury & District Angling Club offers superb quality fly-fishing for wild brown trout and grayling on the river Avon and its tributaries Wylye, Nadder, Ebble and Bourne in Wiltshire.
-Fly-fishing for rainbow trout is also available on small lakes, as well as coarse fishing on the rivers Avon, Nadder, Stour and the lakes of Petersfinger, Steeple Langford and Wellow.
+Fly-fishing for rainbow trout is also available on small lakes, as well as coarse fishing on the rivers Avon and Nadder and the lakes of Petersfinger, Steeple Langford and Wellow.

 Our aim is to offer the real chalk stream experience to the angler community.
 The opportunity to catch and marvel wild fish in the unique English chalk stream surroundings, watching water voles and kingfishers going about their business.
 We are continuously making serious efforts to protect our rivers and lakes and manage them in the most sympathetic way.
 We have been improving fish habitat, significantly reducing levels of stocked fish and helping our aquatic fly-life.
 The club has a very active entomology centre and has been engaging in a number of local community activities.
 As a non for profit organisation our main objective is to provide affordable fishing to the community.